YuanchenBei/GraphTransformer-DGraphFin/README.md

 # GraphTransformer-DGraphFin
-This is the Graph Transformer solution for [DGraphFin leaderboard](https://dgraph.xinye.com/leaderboards/dgraphfin).
+This is the Graph Transformer solution for [DGraphFin leaderboard](https://dgraph.xinye.com/leaderboards/dgraphfin), which is the Top-2 solution until July, 2023.

 ## Dependencies
 ```{bash}